 • 4 cups rolled oats, dry toasted (brings out their nutty flavour!)

-• 4 carrots, shredded (scrubbed not peeled to maintain nutrients found in the skin)
+• 4 cups carrots, shredded (scrubbed not peeled – to maintain their nutrients!)

 • 2 tsp vanilla extract

 • Pinch of salt

 • 1/2 cup tahini (homemade by dry-toasting and grinding sesame seeds or use store-bought!)